dini-ag-kim/avram/specification.md

 If validation option `ignore_unknown_fields` is enabled, all fields not matching a field identifier in the field schedule are valid by definition.

 A record is valid against a schema if it is valid against the field schedule given with key `fields` of the schema.
-If validation option `allow_deprecated` is enabled, a record is also valid if it is valid against the field schedule given with key `deprecated-fields`.

 ### Field validation